As an Associate of Business Operations, Gunnison supports the firm with asset movement, preparing investment documents, and audits.

 Prior to joining Crestone, Gunnison was a Bookkeeper at Gravity Renewables, Inc., a Boulder based hydroelectric power generator, where he managed balance sheets and accounts receivable for 17 plants, as well as executed systems for payroll and purchase orders.

-Gunnison received a Bachelor of Science in Accounting from Metropolitan State University of Denver and an Associate of Arts with a Business Designation from Red Rocks Community College.
+Gunnison received his Bachelor of Science in Accounting from Metropolitan State University of Denver and his Associate of Arts with a Business Designation from Red Rocks Community College.